alnvny/productInventory/API_Documentation.md

 **Code** : `404 NOT FOUND`

 **Content example**
-We dont consume or reserve for any resource as we have set  `giveAllInStock:false` which will be only succssful if we have all the requested resource in stock.
+We dont consume or reserve for any resource as we have set  `giveAllInStock:false` which will be only successful if we have all the requested resource in stock.
 ```json
 {
     "error": "one of more item(s) out of stock",